Configure Alerts in KestraConfigure Alerts in Kestra

 notifications

-For this example, we’re going to use the `SlackExecution task to send us a detailed message about our execution.
+For this walkthrough we’ll use the SlackExecution task to send a detailed execution summary.

 errors property

-Just like the tasks block, we can define our SlackExecution task as below:
+Just like the tasks block, define SlackExecution under errors:

 yaml